KnowOneActual/Gene_crop_images/readme.md

 A project to batch crop a folder of images from Gene Poole using MacOS and open source tools.
 Git is used as version control and GitHub used as build, share, and maintenance platform.
 Simon's tavern is the work site.
-Marker's Mark and Hamm's fuel the project.
 Atom (atom.io) used as the text editor.

 Goals:
   -crop an image
-  -automate that process
+  -automate that process on macos

 Personal Goals:
   -share information via GitHub